-Understand Simple Flutter Basics: What Is BuildContext?
+Understand Simple Flutter Basics: What Actually Is BuildContext?

 BuildContext is a handle to the location of a widget in the widget tree.